computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 ### Test data

 For testing, you will receive only words file `test_input.txt` containing the test target words and their paraphrase sets.
 Your job is to create an output file, formatted in the same way as `dev_output.txt`, containing the clusters produced by your system.
+Neither order of senses, nor order of words in a cluster matter.

 ## Evaluation